At a High Level

 - If you've collected the first month's rent from the tenant as payment, we do not accept personal checks.
 Any personal check from a tenant will simply be destroyed.

 - If you're representing the landlord, it's your responsibility to make sure that payment makes it to the office.
-It's often easiest for you to personally collect payment (via Venmo or similar) and to then deliver a check to the office.

 - Marelise is the only person who handles lease checks.
 She checks the mail for checks once a week on Monday.